aditya723/CPP/README.md

 2. Making & Using Objects

 3. the c in c++
-        Pending: type case and Makefile
+        Pending: type cast and Makefile

 4. Data Abstraction